Ethylene glycol

-Ethylene glycol (IUPAC name: ethane-1,2-diol) is an organic compound (a vicinal diol) with the formula (CH_{2}OH)_{2}.
+Ethylene glycol (IUPAC name: ethane-1,2-diol) is an organic compound with the formula (CH2OH)2.
+It is the simplest vicinal diol.
 It is mainly used for two purposes: as a raw material in the manufacture of polyester fibers and for antifreeze formulations.
 It is an odorless, colorless, flammable, viscous liquid.
 It has a sweet taste but is toxic in high concentrations.
-This molecule has been observed in outer space.